BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

     * Laney's Dwarves
     * Hyperion Hawks
     * Psycho Snow Midgets
- * Made Badass Creepers use our unique-drop-chance selection for their unique drops
+ * Made Badass Creepers and Chubby/Tubby enemies use our unique-drop-chance selection for their unique drops
  * Removed putting "real" shields on Jack's Digistruct Clones during the storyline Warrior battle, and from the Handsome Sorcerer's Clones during the Dragon Keep DLC final battle.